 Tiles

-Developers can create a tile, which is a custom representation of their app that uses large images rather than a small static icon.
+Developers can create a tile that’s a custom representation of their app that uses large images rather than a small, static icon.
 Developers can create a tile that has content from edge-to-edge, branded like their app.
 They can also add a badge to the tile that provides simple app status information, such as the number of emails received, and they can dynamically update the tile with images and other content.

 Developers can easily add print support to their apps